katjam/healthy-code-happy-people/presentation/SLIDES.md

 <!-- .element class="stage-card" -->

-## Choose and initialise the stack
+## Choose and init the stack

 ![](assets/images/elm-guilty.jpg)
 ![](assets/images/react-excited.jpg)

 Note:
-- The Elm team is feeling a little guilty, they'll have to find out more.
 - If they were using react Excited!
 They be able to dive in and start scaffolding.
+- But instead, Elm team is feeling a little guilty, they'll have to do some learning before they get started.
 - Common exp. in this room, but Obviously only happens on first Elm project.

 +++